palerdot/slog/README.md

 # Slog

-Print anything (single/multiple values) as string for debugging.
+Print multiple values as string (except functions and binaries) for debugging.
 Slog takes a list of values or a single value that is printed as string for debugging.
 Any value (string, atom, map, list, struct, keyword list ...) except functions can be printed as string with slog.

 ## Usage: